bmustiata/fast-live-reload/README.md

 ## Example
 ```
 $ fast-live-reload
+Will
+1. notify the changes for clients on port 9001,
-Serving . on port 9000
+2. serve the content from . on port 9000,
-Changes are served on port: 9001
-Monitoring paths: '.' every 100 millis.
+3. and will monitor and execute when files change in subfolders:
+   a: .
 ```

-This will start monitoring the current folder for changes, serving it on port 9000, and using port 9001 in order to notify updates.
 All of the above parameters can be changed.

 Live reloading is possible without having to add any client script _even for static resources_, by navigating to the /fast-live-reload/ URL,